vishalviro/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] AWS Lambda.
 - [ ] Amazon S3.
 - [ ] Amazon DynamoDB.
-- [ ] Amazon Cognito.
+- [x] Amazon Cognito.(AWS Amplify DataStore (backed by AWS AppSync))

 **[⬆ Back to Top](#table-of-contents)**

 ### A Developer is making changes to a custom application that is currently using AWS Elastic Beanstalk.
 After the Developer completes the changes, what solutions will update the Elastic Beanstalk environment with the new application version?
 (Choose TWO)

-- [ ] Package the application code into a .zip file, and upload, then deploy the packaged application from the AWS Management Console.
+- [x] Package the application code into a .zip file, and upload, then deploy the packaged application from the AWS Management Console.
 - [ ] Package the application code into a .tar file, create a new application version from the AWS Management Console, then update the environment by using AWS CLI.
 - [ ] Package the application code into a .tar file, and upload and deploy the packaged application from the AWS Management Console.
-- [ ] Package the application code into a .zip file, create a new application version from the packaged application by using AWS CLI, then update the environment by using AWS CLI.
+- [x] Package the application code into a .zip file, create a new application version from the packaged application by using AWS CLI, then update the environment by using AWS CLI.
 - [ ] Package the application code into a .zip file, create a new application version from the AWS Management Console, then rebuild the environment by using AWS CLI.

 **[⬆ Back to Top](#table-of-contents)**

 ### A company is running an application built on AWS Lambda functions.
 One Lambda function has performance issues when it has to download a 50MB file from the Internet in every execution.
 This function is called multiple times a second.
 What solution would give the BEST performance increase?

-- [ ] Cache the file in the /tmp directory.
+- [x] Cache the file in the /tmp directory.
 - [ ] Increase the Lambda maximum execution time.
 - [ ] Put an Elastic Load Balancer in front of the Lambda function.
 - [ ] Cache the file in Amazon S3.